 Driven by the patented technology, the wearable device will provide long-term heart rhythm monitoring and a multiple-lead ECG to detect AF on time.
 In comparison with the 1-lead ECG products in the market, HorizonOneTT possesses a 6-lead ECG (3 physical and 3 calculated) that is very close to the ones used by professionals in the hospitals.
 Since the smart device interacts with the cloud where certain data measurements are instantly calculated, the collected data on heart activity can be directly transmitted to a physician who would evaluate whether irregularities of heartbeat indicate an AF.
 Simultaneously, essential data may be programmed to be sent to relatives or caregivers.

-In addition to medical virtues, HorizonOneTT functionalities include emergency buttons, two-way voice communication, man-down and no-movement detection as well as accurate GPS tracking.
+In addition to medical virtues, our smartwatch functionalities will include emergency buttons, two-way voice communication, man-down and no-movement detection as well as accurate GPS tracking.
 Therefore, it would be fair to say that these features also introduce a reliable safety solution for those who need quick assistance, the elderly and geriatric care specialists.